Cloud-init: What is it and Why it’s Important to Your Cloud Environment

 Adding Specific Yum Repositories

-To install your software you need to configure a specific yum or apt repository on the instance so that it will know from where to pull the correct packages.
+To install your software, configure a specific yum or apt repository on the instance so that it will know from where to pull the correct packages.
 This can be accomplished by adding the following lines to your cloud-config file:

 #cloud-config # # Add yum repository configuration to the system